MGX3D/Turntable/README.md

 Possible applications:
 ---------------------
 - 3D scanning of people - using Kinect v2 and 3D Builder
-- 3D scanning of objects - using laser line scanner
+- 3D scanning of objects - using laser line scanners
 - Rotary axis for CNC machining or 3D Printing
 - Showroom displays for heavy objects
 - Automatic tool changer for CNCs